 These roasted carrots with honey-ginger glaze are sweet with a little heat.
-Glazing and roasting intensifies their natural flavour.
+Glazing and roasting intensify their natural flavour.

 1. Roast them whole.